caerwynj/www/README.md

 From 1997 to 2010 my personal interests were in operating systems, especially the philosophy of Unix, Plan 9 and Inferno OS.
 For a number of years I published a blog on my experiments using the Inferno OS, called the [Inferno Programmer's Notebook](http://ipn.caerwyn.com).

-My interests are now in other areas.
-I'm learning about quantum computation, epistemology, and knots.
+My interests are now in other areas: computing, music, epistemology, aerospace.

 ## Essays
 * Coming 2018 (Welp!
 That didn't happen)